 Deciding which tool to use for calculating client/matter profitability depends mostly on the amount of included data.
 While Excel is fine for small analyses, larger ones require a database approach.

 Assuming hours and dollars detail by client/matter with timekeeper detail is available, the next step is to calculate payroll and overhead costs per hour.
 Please see our previous post for a detailed discussion of calculating costs per hour.
-The following recap indicates a summary of cost per hour by timekeeper.
+The following recap indicates a summary of cost per hour by the timekeeper.
 As with most of our posts, you can find full-size examples on our website that are available for viewing for download.
 Use this link or the link below for the recap.

 Fine Tuning the Analysis

-If you have been following along with our competitive analysis posts leading up to this one, you will recall that we assumed billable hours and hours billed were the same when calculating profit per hour.
+If you have been following along with our posts leading up to this one, you will recall that we assumed billable hours and hours billed were the same when calculating profit per hour.
 Usually, this is okay as long there are not material timing differences between billable hours and hours billed.
 We almost always use billable hours as our divisor when calculating costs per hour.
 We do this to match current period costs with the current period hours worked.
 Again, if timing differences are not material, this does not matter as much.

 Calculating Cost per Hour Detail